Past Shows: Seriously Entertaining

 JUNE 2019: THE SONG SINGS ITSELF

-For our final show of the spring season, House of SpeakEasy took its theme from William Carlos Williams’ line “the song sings itself.”
+For our final show of the spring season, House of SpeakEasy took a line from William Carlos Williams with the theme, “The Song Sings Itself.”
 Activist and journalist Michael Bronski recalled his journey to become a historian, observing “history is many things, including how we use the past to inform how we deal with today.”
 Emmy Award–winning journalist Trish Hall revealed how she dealt with the Twitter rage she got as the Times’ op-ed editor.
 Novelist and screenwriter John Burnham Schwartz told the story of the Red Daughter (Joseph Stalin’s daughter) who spent her whole life proving that she was not her father’s daughter.
 Memoirist and novelist Darcey Steinke reflected on going through menopause, and how her research led her to a powerful encounter with a female killer whale.

 View photos from the show